TITLE 17: CONSERVATION

 Section 660.20 Statewide Deer Permit Requirements

-a) Illinois resident hunters must have a current, valid Muzzleloading Rifle Deer Permit ($15).
-Fees for non-resident deer hunters shall be $250 for each either‑sex or antlered-only deer hunting permit, and shall be $15 for each antlerless-only permit.
-A permit is issued for one county and is valid only in the county stated on the permit.
-Only applicants who receive an either-sex permit in a county or special hunt area are eligible for an antlerless-only permit for that county or special hunt area, until the Random Daily Drawing Period that begins in September, at which time antlerless-only permits remaining in the quota will be made available regardless of whether applicants already possess an either-sex permit.
+b) A permit is issued for one county or special hunt area and is valid only in the county, where permission to hunt has been obtained from the property owner, or special hunt area stated on the permit.
+During the First Lottery and Second Lottery, applicants who receive an either-sex permit in a county or special hunt area are eligible for a bonus antlerless-only permit for that county or special hunt area (with the exception of special hunt areas offering antlerless-only hunts).
+During the Third Lottery, antlerless-only permits remaining in the quota will be made available to resident applicants regardless of whether those applicants already possess an either-sex permit, but nonresident applicants must have a muzzleloader either-sex permit or landowner firearm either-sex permit in order to obtain an antlerless-only permit.
 For permit applications and other information write to:

 Department of Natural Resources